perrystreetsoftware/cwac-loaderex/README.markdown

 application thread.

-This is packaged as an Android library project, though a simple JAR is also available from the Downloads section of this GitHub repository.
+This is packaged as an Android library project, though a simple JAR [is also available](https://github.com/commonsguy/downloads).
 If you are working on a native Honeycomb application (i.e., not using the Android Compatibility Library), please use the JAR &mdash; put it in your project's `libs/` directory and, if you are using Eclipse, add it to